Everything you need to know about the SHRM-CP certification for HR professionals

 - Part-time work – Part-time work in an HR role qualifies.
 Just make sure that the 1,000 hours of experience occurred in the same calendar year.

-- Students – If you are a student currently enrolled in your final year of an undergraduate or graduate degree program at a university that is “approved by SHRM’s Academic Initiatives staff as being aligned to SHRM’s curriculum guidelines,” you are eligible to take the exam.
-You will need to show proof of 500 hours of HR experience.
+- Students – If you are a student currently enrolled in your final year of an undergraduate or graduate degree program at an SHRM approved university, you may be eligible to take the exam.
+Check with the SHRM Academic Initiatives staff if your educational institution is approved by them.
+You will also need to show proof of 500 hours of HR experience.

 What can you expect on the SHRM-CP exam?

-The SHRM-CP exam tests your “knowledge of factual information,” judgment, and decision-making skills through a series of multiple-choice questions.
+The SHRM-CP exam tests your knowledge, judgment, and decision-making skills through a series of multiple-choice questions.
 The exam is based on the 15 HR functional areas and the eight behavioral competencies, which are part of the SHRM Body of Competency & Knowledge (SHRMBoCK).
 You can download a guide to this information on the SHRM website.

-Once you have fulfilled the education and experience requirements and passed the exam, you’ll receive your SHRM-CP designation.
-With your certification in hand, you can look forward to advancing in your HR career.
+💡✍ Once you have fulfilled the education and experience requirements and passed the exam, you’ll receive your SHRM-CP certification.
+With this in hand, you can look forward to advancing in your HR career.

 Protect the business you’ve worked so hard to build.
 Get a fast, free quote and your business could be covered today.